hemanthsai126/CIC-IDS/readme.md

 # Plan: Arrakis As The Brain For Ben Voice Calls

 Date: 2026-06-02
-Status: Waiting for PR #991 to merge, then reapply on latest main
+Status: Ready to reapply on latest main after PR #991 merge

 ## Objective